5 Tips on Dealing with Work-from-Home Stress

 We relax and unwind best when we sleep — the better our quality of sleep, the more productive we are in the morning.

-Now, you might think that you will sleep better now that you get to set your hours, but science says otherwise.
-According to a study done by the International Labour Organisation (ILO), 42% of home-workers report waking repeatedly during the night, as opposed to 29% of office workers.
+You might think that you will sleep better now that you get to set your hours, but science says otherwise.
+According to a study done by the International Labour Organisation (ILO)3, 42% of home-workers report waking repeatedly during the night, as opposed to 29% of office workers.

 Researchers are not exactly sure why this is, but it might be because the line between working and relaxing becomes blurry when you’re doing both from home.
 If you’re not good at setting boundaries, the stress of working from home just piles on, and that’s not something that you can “switch off” when you go to bed.

-There are several things you might want to try if you notice your sleep deteriorating:
+There are several things you might want to try if you notice your sleep deteriorating, including limiting work activities to one room or area only in your house and reducing screen time before bed.

 It doesn’t work like that.

 If dealing with remote workers is a part of your daily routine, arm yourself with patience and be ready to provide continuing support.
-Hopefully, the tips we shared with you here will give you a few ideas about how to make working from home substantially less stressful for everyone involved, including yourself.
+Hopefully, the tips we shared with you here will give you a few ideas about making working from home substantially less stressful for everyone involved, including yourself.